 Excerpted from “Success or Failure Depends on the Path That Man Walks” in The Word Appears in the Flesh

 The most fundamental requirement of man’s belief in God is that he have an honest heart, and that he fully devote himself, and truly obey.
 What is hardest for man is to provide his whole life in exchange for true belief, through which he can gain the entire truth, and fulfill his duty as a creature of God.
 This is what is unattainable by those who fail, and it is even more unattainable by those who cannot find Christ.
 Because man is not good at wholly devoting himself to God, because man is not willing to perform his duty to the Creator, because man has seen the truth but avoids it and walks his own path, because man always seeks by following the path of those who have failed, because man always defies Heaven, thus, man always fails, is always taken in by Satan’s trickery, and is ensnared in his own net.
 Because man does not know Christ, because man is not adept at understanding and experiencing the truth, because man is too worshipful of Paul and too covetous of heaven, because man is always demanding that Christ obey him and ordering God about, thus those great figures and those who have experienced the vicissitudes of the world are still mortal, and still die amid God’s chastisement.
 All I can say of such people is that they die a tragic death, and that the consequence for them—their death—is not without justification.
 Is their failure not even more intolerable to the law of Heaven?
 The truth comes from the world of man, yet the truth among man is passed on by Christ.
 It originates from Christ, that is, from God Himself, and this is not something man is capable of.
 Yet Christ provides only the truth; He does not come to decide whether man will be successful in his pursuit of the truth.
 Thus it follows that success or failure in the truth is all down to man’s pursuit.
 Man’s success or failure in the truth has never had anything to do with Christ, but is instead determined by his pursuit.
 Man’s destination and his success or failure cannot be heaped upon the head of God, so that God Himself is made to bear it, because this is not a matter for God Himself, but is directly related to the duty that the creatures of God should perform.
 Most people do have a little knowledge of the pursuit and destination of Paul and Peter, yet people know nothing more than the outcomes of Peter and Paul, and are ignorant of the secret behind Peter’s success, or the deficiencies that led to Paul’s failure.
-And so, if you are completely incapable of seeing through to the substance of their pursuit, then the pursuit of most of you will still fail, and even if a small number of you will be successful, still they will not be the equal of Peter.
+And so, if you are completely incapable of seeing through to the essence of their pursuit, then the pursuit of most of you will still fail, and even if a small number of you will be successful, still they will not be the equal of Peter.
 If the path of your pursuit is the right one, then you have a hope of success; if the path you tread in pursuit of the truth is the wrong one, then you will forever be incapable of success, and will meet the same end as Paul.